erasmosoares/sample-node/README.md

 There are more apis available, please check the available routes.

-# Integration and Unity Tests
+# Integration and Unit Tests

 The tests were created using Jest, to run them just use the command below: